NoelV11/NoelV11/README.md

 ### 🔭 My Skills

-Worked with tools used in SOC Analyst environments - like WireShark,Yara and Virus Total
+- Worked with tools used in SOC Analyst environments - like WireShark,Yara, Virus Total and Sandboxes

 - Threat Intelligence